SwinAkathon/kotlin-workshop/ReadMe.md

 }
 ```

-#### Other modules
+#### 💻 Exercise: other modules
->💻 Exercise: Apply your understanding of the Product module to complete the code of the following modules:
+Apply your understanding of the Product module to complete the code of the following modules:
 - `Customer`
 - `Order`
 - `Dashboard`